ghubstan/bisq-api-reference/java-examples/README.md

 The disadvantage is that if the user takes offers with the API, she must complete the trades with the desktop UI.
 This problem is due to the inability of the API to fully automate every step of the trading protocol.
 Sending fiat or XMR payments, and confirming their receipt, are manual activities performed outside the Bisq daemon and desktop UI.
-Also, the API and the desktop UI cannot run at the same time.
-Care must be taken to shut down one before starting the other.
+When you switch back and forth between the API daemon and UI, be careful not to let them run at the same time.

 The criteria for determining which offers to take are defined in the bot's configuration file TakeBestPricedOfferToSellBtc.properties (located in project's src/main/resources directory).
 The individual